CodeverDotDev/codever-browser-extension/README.md

-Save link to Bookmarks.dev Browser Extension
+Bookmarks Browser Extension
 ---
-Browser extension to easily save links to [www.bookmarks.dev]((https://www.bookmarks.dev)), the Bookmarks and Code Snippets Manager for Developers & Co.
+Browser extension to easily save links from the web to [www.bookmarks.dev](https://www.bookmarks.dev), the Bookmarks and Code Snippets Manager for Developers & Co.

 ## Install